-SELECTION OF KANSAI GAIDAI EXCHANGE CANDIDATES
+SELECTION OF KANSAI GAIDAI EXCHANGE STUDENTS

-The selection of Japanese exchange candidates starts with an announcement of the following year's programs to prospective study abroad applicants at Kansai Gaidai.
-This announcement is made as early as September for programs starting in August/September of the following year, or in May for programs which start in February/March of the following year.
+The selection of Japanese exchange students starts with an announcement of the following year's programs to prospective study abroad applicants at Kansai Gaidai.
+This announcement is made as early as July for programs starting in August/September of the following year, or in May for programs which start in February/March of the following year.
 Below are the standard procedures for an "applicant" to become an "exchange student" in our study abroad programs:

 SCREENING BY APPLICATION:

 First, students submit an application with an essay which describes their motivation and purpose for application.
 Together with their academic transcripts and the results of English proficiency tests, the application is reviewed carefully.
 In this initial screening, their grades at Kansai Gaidai are heavily weighed, since these grades are considered to be an excellent indicator to measure students' daily efforts.
 The English proficiency tests are used to determine whether applicants have the level of proficiency required for respective exchange programs at Kansai Gaidai.

 Secondly, those students who have passed the first screening take two comprehensive language proficiency tests comprised of: 1) a lecture comprehension test in which a typical US-style lecture is given by VCR, students take notes, and then answer questions.
 2) a reading test which evaluates students' comprehensive reading capabilities.
 These examinations are developed each year by our faculty members, and are designed to assess whether students satisfy the requirements to enroll in upper-undergraduate level courses at the partner institutions.